MicroEJ/docs/ApplicationDeveloperGuide/UI/Advanced/how-to-microui-flush-visualizer.rst

 - A screenshot of the result of the Rendering Pipeline (what was shown on the screen).
 - A list of drawing operations that were performed during the *Rendering* phase.
-- The total area covered by the sum of the area drawn by the drawing operations as percentage.
+- The total area covered by the sum of the area drawn by the drawing operations as a percentage.
   A value of 100% indicates that the area drawn is equivalent to the surface of the entire display; a value of 200% indicates the area drawn is equivalent to twice the surface of the entire display.

 .. image:: images/demo-ui-flush-visualizer-demo-wearable-annotated.png

-This tool is helpful to identify potential bottlenecks in the application's rendering by looking for flushes that exceed 200% of the display area.
+This tool helps identify potential bottlenecks in the application's rendering by looking for flushes that exceed 200% of the display area.

 A perfect application has 100% of its display area drawn.
-In practice, a total area drawn between 100% to 200% is the norm because widgets often overlap.
+A total area drawn between 100% to 200% is the norm in practice because widgets often overlap.
 However, if the total area drawn is bigger than 200%, that means that the total surface of the display was drawn more than twice, meaning that a lot of time could be spent drawing things that are never shown.

 As always, when conducting a performance study, measure.